taidaesal/vulkano_tutorial/docs/section_1.md

 `dimensions` is just the size of our window.
 There are actually a number of complications with how drivers decide what counts as a "sensible" image size.
 Using Vulkano we can mostly ignore that and just ask our `winit` window what size it requires.

-There are too many arguments being passed to `Swapchain::new` to be worth covering here, particularly since we'll be using the code listed above throughout the rest of our tutorial.
+There are too many arguments being passed to `Swapchain::start` to be worth covering here, particularly since we'll be using the code listed above throughout the rest of our tutorial.
 It's safe to leave it alone until you decide to explore the more complete range of options `Swapchain` gives us.
-At this point, the main thing to note is the last argument.
-This is an `Option` argument which lets us pass in an existing `Swapchain`, if any.
-This will be necessary later on in our example but, for obvious reasons, right now we have no existing `Swapchain` to give it.

 #### Shaders